backdrop/backdrop/field_group/field_group/README.md

 Field Group
 ===========

-A module that will group a set of fields.
+This module will group a set of fields with different HTML wrappers on the content type form and/or view.
 You can add fieldgroups in several types with their own format settings.

 Description
 -----------